chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

 	end

 * The ``method`` parameter enables to choose an iterative solver for the linear system of equations.
-Lethe currently supports these core solution strategies :
+Lethe currently supports these core solution strategies:
 	* ``gmres`` (default parameter value), a GMRES iterative solver with ILU preconditioning.
 	* ``amg``, a GMRES iterative solver with AMG preconditioning and an ILU coarsener and smoother.
 	* ``bicgstab``, a BICGSTAB iterative solver with ILU preconditioning.